HISTORY

 Organizational History

-TASCA (Taller de Agua y Salud Campesina-Workshop for Water and Rural Health) was formed by Joseph Ryan, Frederick Jacob and Dr. Robert Harvey in 1991.
+TASCA (Taller de Agua y Salud Campesina-Workshop for Water and Rural Health) was formed by three veterans-Joseph Ryan, Frederick Jacob and Dr. Robert Harvey in 1991.
 The purpose of forming TASCA was to continue supporting Nicaraguan rural water projects that the three had started in 1989 while working in the Cuá-Bocay valley with Veterans for Peace and Veterans Peace Action Teams.

 Joe Ryan collecting drinking water samples, Cuá-Bocay valley, Department Matagalpa, Nicaragua 1988.